 If you are considering a new application deployment, a sales program change, or are planning the future of Sales Performance Management at your organization, generating buy-in from your sales force is essential to your solution’s success.
 By involving them early and often you can turn what could be your largest program critic into your biggest SPM advocate.

-For more information surrounding best practices for maximizing end user adoption reach out to Intangent today and request a copy of our 30 minute webinar.
+For more information surrounding best practices for maximizing end user adoption watch a recording of the webinar.